geldbogen/The_Geography_Game/README.md

 ![AAE](https://user-images.githubusercontent.com/65167682/228307041-a951801f-eb54-49a1-a56b-9e245b50157e.png)

 Every turn a new attribute is randomly chosen.
-In this case, it is "number of urban areas with more than 1 mio. citizens".
+In this case, it is "number of urban areas with more than 1 mio. citizens" (we only deal with this attribute for the rest of this instruction).
 This attribute determines, whether you are succesful with your attack.
 For example, after A 🔴 starts the attack, he would see the following:

 ![grafik](https://user-images.githubusercontent.com/65167682/228307642-34a3dd19-6da7-4480-83be-0de1ca263611.png)